Väike-Paala 1-507, 11415 Tallinn, Estonia

 The chip card given to the worker remains with them and can be used in the future on any registered construction site under any employer.

 Orders for the production of chip cards will be fulfilled by the company HANSAB AS.
-Several companies collaborating with the Tax Department plan to provide registration services in the TTKI system.
-Once the development of the electronic registration system is completed, information about these services will be published on the Tax Department’s website.
+Several companies collaborating with the Estonian Tax and Customs Board plan to provide registration services in the TTKI system.
+Once the development of the electronic registration system is completed, information about these services will be published on the Estonian Tax and Customs Board’s website.